-Michel Anteby is an Associate Professor of Organizational Behavior at Boston University's Questrom School of Business and (by courtesy) of Sociology at Boston University's College of Arts and Sciences.
-Prior to joining BU, he taught in master, doctoral, and executive programs at the Harvard Business School and the Yale School of Management.
+Michel Anteby is a Professor of Management & Organizations at Boston University's Questrom School of Business and Sociology at Boston University's College of Arts and Sciences.
+He also co-leads Boston University's Precarity Lab.

 His research looks at how individuals relate to their work, their occupations, and the organizations they belong to.
 He examines more specifically the practices people engage in at work that help them sustain their chosen cultures or identities.
 In doing so, his research contributes to a better understanding of how these cultures and identities come to be and manifest themselves.
-Field settings for these inquiries have included aeronautics factory workshops, airport security teams, MBA classrooms, and whole-body donation programs.
+Studied populations have included airport security officers, clinical anatomists, factory craftsmen, ghostwriters, puppeteers, subway drivers, and university professors.

-Michel's research has appeared in journals such as Academy of Management Journal, Administrative Science Quarterly, Ethnography, Organization Science, Social Science & Medicine, and Sociologie du Travail.
-He also is the author of two monographs: an ethnography of the Harvard Business School titled Manufacturing Morals: The Values of Silence in Business School Education (also available in French: L'Ecole des Patrons) and a study of illegal factory production titled Moral Gray Zones: Side Productions, Identity, and Regulation in an Aeronautic Plant.
-His work was recognized by NYU's Herman E. Krooss outstanding dissertation award and the David M. Graifman Memorial award.
-He also is a recipient of the Donald & Valerie Ruth Honerkamp fellowship as well as a Susilo fellowship and a Marvin Bower fellowship.
-He currently serves a Senior Editor at Organization Science.
+Prof. Anteby's research has appeared in journals such as the Academy of Management Journal, Administrative Science Quarterly, American Sociological Review, Organization Science, Social Science & Medicine, and Social Forces.
+He also is the author of a book on field resistance The Interloper: Lessons from Resistance in the Field and two monographs: a study of illegal factory production Moral Gray Zones: Side Productions, Identity, and Regulation in an Aeronautic Plant and an ethnography of faculty socialization at the Harvard Business School Manufacturing Morals: The Values of Silence in Business School Education.
+His work was recognizedby the ASQ Award for Scholarly Contribution, the Academy of Management's Saroj Parasuraman award for outstanding publication on gender and diversity, the Academy of Management's SIM-ONE Outreach award, Boston University's Slatkin Family Fund and Broderick awards, NYU's Herman E. Krooss outstanding dissertation award, and NYU's David M. Graifman Memorial award.
+He is a recipient of the Donald & Valerie Ruth Honerkamp fellowship, a Marvin Bower fellowship, a MaxPo fellowship, and a Susilo fellowship.

-Michel earned a joint Ph.D. in management from New York University and in sociology from the Ecole des Hautes Etudes en Sciences Sociales (EHESS, Paris).
-He holds a M.A. in economics from the Sorbonne and a M.P.A. from Harvard.
-After growing up in France and previously working there as a consultant (focusing on labor issues), he remains affiliated as a Research Fellow with the Centre de Sociologie des Organisations in Paris.
-He also serves on the Commonwealth of Massachusetts Commission on LGBTQ Youth to help schools develop cultures that allow all youth to thrive.
+Prof. Anteby earned a joint Ph.D. in management from New York University and in sociology from the Ecole des Hautes Etudes en Sciences Sociales (EHESS, Paris), after completing a M.A. in economics at the Sorbonne and a M.P.A. at Harvard.
+In addition, he served as chair of the Massachusetts Commission on LGBTQ Youth and co-chair of its Safe Schools program.
+After growing up in France and working there as a consultant focusing on labor issues, he remains affiliated as a Research Fellow with the Centre de Sociologie des Organisations in Paris.